Resource Allocation of Federated Learning for the Metaverse with Mobile Augmented Reality: Related Work

-\textbf{Related studies on MAR and Metaverse}.
 Recently, MAR systems and their empowerment for the Metaverse are attracting more attention thanks to the improvements in wireless communications and end devices' computing capacity~\cite{chatzopoulos2017mobile,bottani2019augmented}.
 The MAR applications, especially for the Metaverse, are CPU-intensive and memory-intensive since they perform various heavy computational tasks.

-A few studies focus on developing new methods to offload tasks to the cloud or edge server to reduce energy consumption and improve the performance of MAR systems.
-For example, \cite{wang2019auto} proposes an edge-assisted scheme to schedule offloading requests across multiple applications. \cite{9155517} designs an edge-based MAR system and proposes an optimization algorithm to change MAR clients' configuration parameters and guide edge server radio resource allocation dynamically to save energy consumption and latency while maximizing the model accuracy. \cite{liu2018edge} devises an edge orchestrator to complete object analysis for MAR. \cite{liu2018dare} allocates computation resources dynamically and utilizes computation resources on the edge server.
+\textbf{Task offloading and edge/cloud servers}.
+A few studies focused on developing new methods to offload tasks to the cloud or edge server to reduce energy consumption and improve the performance of MAR systems.
+For example, \cite{wang2019auto} proposed an edge-assisted scheme to schedule offloading requests across multiple applications. \cite{9155517} designed an edge-based MAR system and proposes an optimization algorithm to change MAR clients' configuration parameters and guide edge server radio resource allocation dynamically to save energy consumption and latency while maximizing the model accuracy.
+Authors in \cite{liu2018edge} devised an edge orchestrator to complete object analysis for MAR.
+They formulated the model accuracy as a function of the video frame resolution and conducted experiments based on YOLO algorithm \cite{redmon2016you} to construct the accuracy function concerning different video frame resolutions. \cite{liu2018dare} allocated computation resources dynamically and utilizes computation resources on the edge server.

-Another genre of work aims at studying resource allocation schemes in MAR systems with mobile edge computing \cite{lin2021resource,zhang2017live,zhou2020communication,ahn2019novel}.
-For example,~\cite{lin2021resource} studies the joint problem of viewport rendering offloading and resource allocation for wireless VR streaming.
-VideoStorm~\cite{zhang2017live} jointly optimizes resources and quality in the video analytics system.~\cite{zhou2020communication} designs an algorithm to minimize the maximum communication and computation latency among all VR users under the limited computation resource and transmission power. \cite{ahn2019novel} proposes a joint resolution and power control scheme considering energy efficiency, latency and accuracy trade-off in the MAR system.
+\textbf{Resource allocation and mobile edge computing}.
+Another genre of work aimed at studying resource allocation schemes in MAR systems with mobile edge computing \cite{lin2021resource,zhang2017live,zhou2020communication,ahn2019novel, he2020optimizing}.
+For example,~\cite{lin2021resource} studied the joint problem of viewport rendering offloading and resource allocation for wireless VR streaming.
+VideoStorm~\cite{zhang2017live} jointly optimized resources and quality in the video analytics system.~\cite{zhou2020communication} designed an algorithm to minimize the maximum communication and computation latency among all VR users under the limited computation resource and transmission power. \cite{ahn2019novel} proposed a joint resolution and power control scheme considering energy efficiency, latency and accuracy trade-off in the MAR system.\cite{he2020optimizing} studied the communication and computation resource allocation problem for the mobile edge systems where CNN models were deployed on edge servers to support AR applications.